microsoft/service-fabric-observer/README.md

 Just observe it.
 ```

+# Operational Telemetry
+Please see [FabricObserver Operational Telemetry](/Documentation/OperationalTelemetry.md) for detailed information on the user agnostic (Non-PII) data FabricObserver sends to Microsoft (opt out with a simple configuration parameter change).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.